potentialreviewer/Ha-Kim-2026a/README.md

 # Ha-Kim-2026a
-Code and data for the paper: A Critical Review and Process Optimization for Semantic Network Analysis (Second-Round Submission)
+Code and data for the paper: Semantic Networks as Clues: A Theoretical Foundation and Process Optimization for Semantic Network Construction